smspillaz/server-rendering-in-2018/README.md

 }
 ```

-### Chapter 4: Server-side Routing
+### 4. Server-Side Routing

-If you're using `react-router` in your app to connect different pages to different routes in the URL bar then there's slightly different configurations you'll need to apply in the server-side case.
-If you only support client side rendering, you probably have a `browserHistory` object connected to your redux store and you have `ConnectedRouter` using that history.
-Since that depends on browser-only properties, that obviously won't work on the server side.
+If `react-router` is used, then there are slightly different configurations you need to apply in server-side case.

+For client-side rendering only, you have a `browserHistory` object connected to your Redux `store`, and `ConnectedRouter` using that history.
+Since it depends on browser properties, it obviously won’t work on server.

+For server-side rendering,
-Instead, you'll need to create a `memoryHistory` object from the current request URL and inject both your redux store and and history object into your App's `<Root>` component and use those instead of the `browserHistory` on the client side.
+1. create `memoryHistory` object from the current request URL, and
+2. inject both Redux `store` and `history` objects into your `<Root>` component.
+Use these instead of `browserHistory` on client side.

 ```jsx harmony
 import createMemoryHistory from 'history/createMemoryHistory';